HITECHCRIME/HC_SG128_Roped/README.md

 x

-blame it on BLOSSOM
+blame IT ON BLOSSOMS
 SOME OF THEM LIKE ARSON
 FUCKING BEING NICER BROKE ALL / fuckin' then larcens / (ashed all)

-supplies are all gone
+suppliers are all gone
 GOAL GANG, GO GET IT ON
-TEAR THIS PLACE UP
+x x x x x TEAR THIS PLACE UP

 GOT IT ALL roghten (RIGHT THEN)
 TOTALLY WOULD HAVE GOTTEN (the fuck out of) facts (brother)